 The advent of technology has brought on the need to understand areas such as online money market funds and crowdfunding.
 Graduate banking programs could orient students areas such as internet finance and digital banking.

 Coursework could stack a series of finance and accounting courses with studies in the legal and economic environments of the global marketplace.
 Other key courses could cover big data and statistical analysis as well as principles in financial technology.

 Per the BLS, masters degree and certification could improve one’s chances for advancement as a personal financial advisor.

 While there is no ‘one’ curriculum for all graduate programs in finance, students might explore topics as diverse as tax codes, private equity, venture capital, financial planning and beyond.

-Popular Schools with Finance Degrees in Maine
+Popular schools with Finance Graduate Programs in Maine

 |Doctor of Business Administration – Financial Management||Northcentral University||DBA|